 Interest rates play the most important role in moving the prices of currencies in the foreign exchange market.
 Interest rates dictate flows of investment.
 Since currencies are the representations of a country’s economy, differences in interest rates affect the relative worth of currencies in relation to one another.
-When central banks change interest rates they cause the forex market to experience movement and volatility and accurate speculation of central banks’ actions can enhance the trader’s chances for a successful trade.
+When central banks change interest rates, they cause the forex market to experience movement and volatility, and accurate speculation of central banks’ actions can enhance the trader’s chances for a successful trade.

 Gross Domestic Product (GDP)

 The GDP is the broadest measure of a country’s economy, and it represents the total market value of all goods and services produced in a country during a given year.
-Since the GDP figure itself is often considered a lagging indicator, most traders focus on the two reports that are issued in the months before the final GDP figures: the advance report and the preliminary report.
+Since the GDP figure is often considered a lagging indicator, most traders focus on the two reports issued in the months before the final GDP figures: the advance report and the preliminary report.
 Significant revisions between these reports can cause considerable volatility.

 Consumer Price Index